SM Lanang: Opening

+Expansion

+There are plans to expand the mall that is set to begin around 2026.

 Location

-SM Lanang Premier is SM Prime Holdings' fourth mall in Mindanao after SM City Davao, SM City CDO Uptown and SM City General Santos.
+SM Lanang is SM Prime Holdings' fourth mall in Mindanao after SM City Davao, SM City CDO Uptown and SM City General Santos and also second mall in Davao City and region.
 It is on the site of the previous Lanang Golf and Country Club in Lanang, Davao City.
 It is 2.5 km away from Francisco Bangoy International Airport and 4 km away from Port of Davao.
 Additionally, S.P Dakudao loop bordered the mall and Jose P. Laurel Avenue to its north.
 The mall is near AH26 and R. Castillo Street, which vehicles use as an access and exit point.
 The mall is also near to Davao Museum.